 Certain investments which were earlier carried at fair value through other comprehensive income under IAS 39, Financial Instruments: Recognition and measurement are now carried at amortised cost under IFRS 9, where the business model is to hold the asset, in order to collect contractual cash flows and the contractual terms of the financial asset give rise, on specified dates, to cash flows that are solely payments of principal and interest on the principal amount.
+Further, certain investments carried at fair value through other comprehensive income under IAS 39 are now fair valued through profit and loss under IFRS 9.
 The impact of such change in measurement did not have a material impact on the financial statements.
-Hence, the company has not restated the prior period figures and the cumulative impact has been recorded in other comprehensive income for the nine months ended December 31, 2016.
+Hence, the company has not restated the prior period figures and the cumulative impact has been recorded in other comprehensive income for the year ended March 31, 2017.

-Accordingly, for the nine months ended December 31, 2016, the company has recorded, in its other comprehensive income, a reversal of unrealised gain, net of taxes, of \$5 million (recorded on quoted debt securities as on April, 1, 2016), with a corresponding change in investment and deferred taxes.
+Accordingly, for the year ended March 31, 2017, the company has recorded, in its other comprehensive income, a reversal of unrealised gain, net of taxes, of \$ 5 million (recorded on quoted debt securities as on April, 1, 2016), with a corresponding change in investment and deferred taxes.